Are Dragons Warm-Blooded?

 Ruth never knew how unbearably warm a dragon blanket could be until she woke up covered in draclings.

 “Hey!”
-Ruth sat up, a kitten-sized dragon clinging for dear life on the top of her head as the others tumbled from her chest onto her lap.
+Ruth sat up, a kitten-sized dragon clinging to dear life on the top of her head as the others tumbled from her chest onto her lap.
 “What are you all doing here?
 How’d you get out of your rooms?”

 Their cuteness having failed them, the draclings bolted.